saraNasser4/postify/README.md

 I'd created my own schema which are author and startup still everything have to be doing throughout Sanity webpage.
 However everything works fine.
 I had to provide which type of data I want and its name.

+### Fetch data from Sanity

+Made the project gets its data form the Sanity itself instead of writing the posts manually.
+I changed the types.ts file to be suitable for the new data.